cs1302uga/cs1302-minesweeper-alpha/README.md

 ## Submission Instructions

-You will still be submitting your project via Odin.
-Make sure your project files are on `odin.cs.uga.edu`.
-Change into the parent directory of your project directory and let `PROJ_DIR` represent the name of your project directory in the instructions provided below.
-If you've followed the instructions provided in this document, then the name of your project directory is likely `cs1302-minesweeper-alpha`.
-While in your project parent directory, execute the following command:
+You will submit your project via Odin.
+Before you submit, make sure that your project files are located in a directory called `cs1302-minesweeper-alpha` -- if you followed the instructions provided earlier in this document to download the project, then your directory name should good.
+To submit, change into the parent of your project directory and execute the following command:

 ```
 $ check1302 cs1302-minesweeper-alpha
 ```